 ” I’ve got it !!! “

 A format is available that achieves ALL the following criteria:

-- Play all SEC schools at least once every TWO years (instead of 6).
+- Play all schools at least once every TWO years.

-- HOST & VISIT all SEC schools every FOUR years (instead of 12).
+- HOST & VISIT the whole conference every FOUR years.

-- Accomplishes all this in EITHER an 8 or 9 game schedule.
+- Accomplishes all this is EITHER an 8 or 9 game schedule.

-- More frequent marquee match-ups for fans and TV.
+- Maximizes the quantity of marquee match-ups for fans and TV.

 - Fosters greater rivalry, competition, history & cohesion between all SEC schools over the long run.

 That would be a far superior format vs. 6-1-1… or 6-2, or 6-1-2.
 And HERE IT IS:

 Let’s start with the end RESULTS: